-The School District contributes to the New Jersey State Health Benefits Program ("the SHBP"), a cost sharing multiple-employer defined benefit post-employment healthcare plan administered by the State of New Jersey Divisions of Pensions and Benefits.
+The School District contributes to the New Jersey State Health Benefits Program ("the SHBP"), a cost sharing multiple-employer defined benefit post-employment healthcare plan administered by the State of New Jersey Division of Pensions and Benefits.
 SHBP provides medical, prescription drug, mental health/substance abuse and Medicare Part B reimbursement to retirees and their covered dependents.
-The State Health Benefits Program is found in the New Jersey Statutes Annotated Title 52, Article 17.25 et seq.
+The State Health Benefits Program is found in the New Jersey Statutes Annotated, Title 52, Article 17.25 et seq.
 Rules governing the operation and administration of the program are found in Title 17, Chapter 9 of the New Jersey Administrative Code.
 The Division of Pension and Benefits issues a publicly available financial report that includes the financial statements and required supplementary information for the Public Employees Retirement System and the Teachers' Pension and Annuity Fund.
-These reports may be obtained by writing to the Division of Pensions and Benefits, P.O.
-Box 295, Trenton, New Jersey, 08625.
+These reports may be obtained by writing to the Division of Pensions and Benefits, PO Box 295, Trenton, New Jersey, 08625.

+Chapter 384 of Public Laws 1987 and Chapter 6 of Public Laws 1990 required TPAF and PERS, respectively, to fund post-retirement medical benefits for those State employees who retire after accumulating 25 years of credited service or on a disability retirement.
 P.L.
-1987, c.
-384 and P.L.
-1990, c.6 required Teachers' Pensions and Annuity Fund (TPAF) and the Public Employees' Retirement System (PERS), respectively, to fund post-retirement medical benefits for those State employees who retire after accumulating 25 years of credited service or on a disability retirement.
-P.L.
-2007, c.
-103 amended the law to eliminate the funding of post-retirement medical benefits through the TPAF and PERS.
-It created separate funds outside of the pension plans for the funding and payment of post-retirement medical benefits for retired State employees.
-As of June 30, 2008, there were 80,181 retirees eligible for post-retirement medical benefits.
+2008, C. 103 amended the law to eliminate the funding and payment of post-retirement medical benefits for retired state employees through TPAF and PERS.
+It created separate funds outside of the pension plans for the funding and payment of post-retirement medical benefits for retired state employees and retired educational employees.
+As of June 30, 2009, there were 80,181 retirees eligible for post-retirement medical benefits.
 The cost of these benefits is funded through contributions by the State in accordance with P.L.
 1994, c.62.
-Funding of post-retirement medical premiums changed from a pre-funding basis to a pay-as-you-go basis beginning in fiscal year 1994
+Funding of post-retirement medical premiums changed from a pre-funding basis to a pay-as-you-go basis beginning in fiscal year 1994.

-The State made post-retirement (PRM) contributions of \$592.7 million for TPAF and \$224.3 million for PERS in fiscal year 2008.
+The State made post-retirement (PRM) contributions of \$1.38 billion for fiscal year 2009 and 3.22 million for fiscal year 2008.

 The State is also responsible for the cost attributable to P.L.
 1992 c.
-126, which provides free health benefits to members of PERS and the Alternate Benefit Program who retired from a board of education or county college with 25 years of service.
-The State paid \$116.0 million toward Chapter 126 benefits for 12,545 eligible retired members in fiscal year 2008.
+126 which provides free health benefits for members PERS and the Alternative Benefit Program who retired from a board of education or county college with 25 years of service.
+The State paid \$116.9 million toward Chapter 126 benefits for 13,320 eligible retired members in Fiscal Year 2009.